 (b) if a special resolution is passed by means of a special postal ballot in favour of voluntary winding-up.

-(2) A regulation may exempt a co-operative from compliance with a provision of this section or section 186.

-(3) When a special postal ballot referred to in subsection (1)(b) is held, the members may, by means of the same ballot, by simple majority —
+(2) When a special postal ballot referred to in subsection (1)(b) is held, the members may, by means of the same ballot, by simple majority —

-(a) appoint one or more liquidators to wind-up the affairs and distribute the assets of the co-operative; and
+(a) appoint one or more liquidators to wind up the affairs and distribute the assets of the co-operative; and

 (b) fix the remuneration to be paid to the liquidator.

+(3) The Registrar may, by order published in the Gazette, exempt a co-operative or class of co-operatives from compliance with a provision of this section or section 186.

+(4) An exemption may be granted unconditionally or subject to conditions.

+[Section 317 amended by No. 7 of 2016 s.
+108.]

 318. Start of members’ voluntary winding-up

 A members’ voluntary winding-up of a co-operative starts when the result of the special postal ballot is noted in the minute book by the secretary of the co-operative.